|

 Every

-firing being a new journey into the unknown but yet the familiar.
-Maybe
+firing is a new journey into the unknown but yet familiar.
+Maybe it is

 something like driving along a motorway, with each journey travelling